Ltamaren/great-goose-a5384/content/pages/index.md

       - title: Define your identity
         image: images/cryptogoose.png
         image_alt: App users welcoming a new member
         content: "**CREATE YOUR AVATAR**: Create your own blockchain certified NFT barn avatar.
-Our avatars are designed to evaporate inherent prejudice tethered to the physical form.\_\n\n"
+Our avatars are designed to evaporate the inherent prejudices tethered to the human form.\_\n"
         actions:
           - label: Learn More
             url: /features